navikt/syk-inn/docs/smart/smart-launch.md

 ## Introduction

-The smarthealthit client library [fhirclient](https://docs.smarthealthit.org/client-js/) provides an implementation for launching a SMART on FHIR app.
-While it does provide some mechanisms for server-to-server communication, it's launch implementation is only client-side, and stores ID-token and access tokens in the browser's local storage.

-For this reason, we have implemented a server-side launch mechanism that is compliant with the SMART on FHIR specification, and stores the metadata and tokens in the server's key-value store.
+This launch uses a server-side launch mechanism that is compliant with the SMART on FHIR specification, and stores the metadata and tokens in the server's key-value store.

 ## Sequence of server side launch (detailed)